Interventional-Genomics-Unit/CrisprScoringHub/README.md

 # Usage

 The CrisprScoringHub pipeline requires a input text file, output text file, and score name.
-The pipeline can be run with the following command ``score.py -i /path/to/input.txt -o /path/to/output.txt -s cfd``
+The pipeline can be run with the following command ``python score.py -i /path/to/input.txt -o /path/to/output.txt -s cfd``

 Below is an example ``input.txt`` file::